 As abstract expressionism historian David Anfam says on this week’s Modern Art Notes Podcast, given what we now know, it’s hard to argue that Still was working with the form decades before Newman.
 “Even now the rivalries between the abstract expressionists are, I think, still a delicate, inflamed topic,” Anfam said on the show, available for download here.
 “I do want to stress that it’s become crystal clear that Clyfford Still was working with the vertical with virtually the first paintings [the Clyfford Still Museum has] been given from the 1920s… Still was using the vertical in an abstract context by the late 1930s, [when] it was highly developed as a motif.
 And then with the works on paper he did in Richmond [in 1943]…. the line is there and it does pre-date Barnett Newman.
 But I want to say is how each artist uses the vertical is completely different.”

-It isn’t until 1951 that we get the two paintings at the top of this post, Still’s PH-247 and Newman’s Cathedra (at the Stedelijk) paintings that indicate that Still and Newman were paying close attention to each other — and judging by the intense similarity in the paintings, had spent years assimilating each others’ ideas.
+It isn’t until 1951 that we get the two paintings at the top of this post, Still’s PH-247 and Newman’s Cathedra (at the Stedelijk) are paintings that indicate that Still and Newman were paying close attention to each other — and judging by the intense similarity in the paintings, had spent years assimilating each others’ ideas.

 And to be sure, there are likely examples of Still seeing something in Newman and riffing on it as well.
-Take Newman’s 1951 painting The Way I at the National Gallery of Canada (left), his first use of a central band of color.
+Take Newman’s 1951 painting The Way I at the National Gallery of Canada (right), his first use of a central band of color.
 (I believe it was exhibited at Betty Parsons in 1951, but I’m not sure.)
 Still’s 1952 pastel PP-104 seems likely to be a riff on it.

 To extend the line of influence a bit, The Way I is descended from Newman’s End of Silence (1949), a painting built mostly (and maybe entirely) with a palette knife, something Newman likely learned from Still.
 And the matte/non-matte blacks in the The Way I owe plenty to Still’s own technique.